Absence of percolation for Poisson outdegree-one graphs: Proof of Theorem

 It is not difficult too see that $\mathscr{A}_{x}$ contains a non-empty open set $A_{x}\subset (B(w,r^{'})\times[0;1])^{3}$.
 When a triplet $(x_{0},x_{1},x_{2})\in A_{x}$ is added to $\varphi$, then by (\ref{NoStopByX}), $(i)$ and $(ii)$, the growing segment $x$ hits the loop produced by $x_{0},x_{1},x_{2}$:

-Then the first two items of the Loop assumption are checked.
-Morever, condition (\ref{AvoidCond}) in conjunction with $(i)$ and $(ii)$ imply that no growing segment except $x$ is changing by the adding marked points $\{x_{0},x_{1},x_{2}\}$, the third item of the Loop assumption is also checked and:
+Then the first two items of \textbf{(LA)} are checked.
+Morever, condition (\ref{AvoidCond}) in conjunction with $(i)$ and $(ii)$ imply that no growing segment except $x$ is changing by the adding marked points $\{x_{0},x_{1},x_{2}\}$, the third item of \textbf{(LA)} is also checked and:

 This achieves the proof of Proposition \ref{prop:CyclingAssGrowing}. \end{dem}